mLoDar/Kahoofection/README.md

 <br>

-> As of 30th July 2025 the project is still work in progress and mostly finished ;)
+> As of 7th August 2025 the project is still work in progress and mostly finished ;)
 > <br>
 > Support for some question types within Autoplay is still outstanding.
 > <br>